-Except in special circumstances, practices are not generally open to non-ringing visitors, but if you are interested in learning to ring, see below.
+Except in special circumstances, unfortunately practices are not generally open to non-ringing visitors, but if you are interested in learning to ring, see below.

 Gerberding Hall is on the south side of UW's Red Square in the central UW campus, just next to Suzzallo Library.

 Travel to UW: UW is well served by local METRO buses to NE Campus Parkway, the HUB, and Montlake, and the new Link Light Rail from Capitol Hill, Downtown and Sea-Tac.
 (Google maps is a good way of finding out about transportation options).
 Click here for walking routes from the bus stops to the tower.
 If you drive, Pay-parking is available from UW, or on meters on local streets (free after 8pm).
 For more details about getting to the tower, see here.

 |Learning to Ring